bokkypoobah/SnipCoin/audit/README.md

 ## Testing

+### Contribution From Capped And Uncapped Whitelisted Accounts

 The following functions were tested using the script [test/01_test1.sh](test/01_test1.sh) with the summary results saved in [test/test1results.txt](test/test1results.txt) and the detailed output saved in [test/test1output.txt](test/test1output.txt):